 We intend to future-proof the Liverpool Irish Festival.
 You will bring fresh perspectives to the full range of Board concerns, from finance to marketing and beyond.
 We can support your development, whilst harnessing your skills, experiences and knowledge.
 You contributing to and being a part of the Festival is a priority to us.

 What is our focus?

 We will provide support and mentoring for new Trustees to help you realise your potential.
 We are more focused on your opinions and insights than your professional experience/background, which will be reviewed as part of our due-diligence, but senior leadership (or equivalent) is not essential for you to apply (unless that is a particular hook on which you are mounting your application).
 Your ideas, commitment and willingness to deliver agreed actions are paramount.

 Consequently, the Board seek trustees who will shape an exciting future for the Festival.
 You will have the potential to make waves through innovative and creative approaches to charity work.
 If you are enthusiastic about playing a key role and have the desire, passion and skills we are looking for, please contact our Chair, John Chandler (+44 (0) 7762 943 697) or another of our trustees, Siubhán (using this email), for an informal discussion.
 We highly recommend this for anyone with questions about the role of a trustee or those wanting to know more about Festival specifics before making an application.
 Such introductory conversations are viewed favourably.

 What is the commitment?

-Trustees will attend up to 12 Board meetings per year, normally held early in the evening of standard business days.
-There will be ‘away days’ and further duties, but the main responsibility outside formal meetings is ordinarily via email.
+Trustees will attend up to a maximum of 12 Board meetings per year, normally held early in the evening of standard business days.
+There will be ‘away days’ and further duties, but the main responsibility outside standard meetings is ordinarily via email.
 Standard meetings are via Zoom, with two in-person meetings per year, plus exceptional meetings and training.
 Travel expenses may be paid if agreed in advance.